kubedb/docs/docs/guides/mongodb/scaling/horizontal-scaling/sharding.md

 #### Verify Number of Shard and Shard Replicas

-Now, we are going to verify the number of shards this database has from the MongoDB object, number of statefulsets it has,
+Now, we are going to verify the number of shards this database has from the MongoDB object, number of petsets it has,

 ```bash
 $ kubectl get mongodb -n demo mg-sharding -o json | jq '.spec.shardTopology.shard.shards'